Hawaiian Quilting

 Class sessions are supplemented by Hawaiian quilting "homework" to expedite your progress.

 Please contact me for more information.
-I have workshops and lessons throughout the year, mostly on weekends.
+I have workshops throughout the year.
 Mahalo.

 My cousins, Marc and Shelby, and my brother, 'Aukai, with their quilted pillows designed especially for them (copyright 1979)